Complaints:

 - Your complaint will be reviewed by the complaints officer

-What you can do if you are not happy with the complaint response:
+What can you do if you are not happy with your complaint investigation/response?

-Please note, that should you be dissatisfied with this response to your complaint, you have the right to have your complaint reviewed locally or refer it to the ombudsman.
+Please note, that should you be dissatisfied with the response you receive to your complaint, you have the right to have your complaint to be reviewed internally by the Mercy University Hospital Review Officer, Ms. Anna Higgins.
 In the event you wish to exercise this right of review please contact the below:

 Review Officer